Amend Taxes: Guide on Filing & Amending Federal Tax Returns

 - Changes to standard, itemized or above-the-line deductions

-Basically to avoid problems with the IRS, you should file an amended return whenever there has been a mistake in the reporting of your filing status, income, credits or deductions.
+To avoid problems with the IRS, you should file an amended return whenever there has been a mistake in the reporting of your filing status, income, credits or deductions.

 How to File an Amended Tax Return

 If you have determined that you must file an amended return, you must do so manually using Form 1040X.
 Form 1040X is the Amended U.S. Individual Tax Return and can be used to correct the following previously filed Forms; 1040, 1040A, 1040EZ, 1040NR and 1040NR-EZ.
-In order to file your amended return you will need your original tax return to reference when filing out the Form 1040X.
+In order to file your amended return, you will need your original tax return to reference when filing out the Form 1040X.
 You do not want to make mistakes the second time around, therefore it is important you have all the correct data in front of you to ensure the amended form is without error.
 It is important to note that Form 1040X has been redesigned for the tax year 2009.
 Prior to the redesign the Form 1040X had three columns which showed the data reported on the original tax return, the changes made and the adjusted value.
 The new design eliminates two of these columns which means only the adjusted (correct) value needs to be entered.
 There is also a space provided on the form to explain why you are filing an amended return.
 In addition to sending the completed Form 1040X, you must also submit copies of any forms or schedules that have changed as a result of the amendment.
-Any additional documentation that was received after filing your original tax return (W2, 1099, etc) should also be submitted along with the rest of the required documentation.
+Any additional documentation that was received after filing your original tax return (W2, 1099, etc.) should also be submitted along with the rest of the required documentation.

 When a person files an amended return, it may result in a change to the amount of refund received or tax liability owed.
-For this reason it may be in your best interest to consult with a tax professional for advice on how to handle changes that may result from the amended return.
+For this reason, it may be in your best interest to consult with a tax professional for advice on how to handle changes that may result from the amended return.